felipementel/DEPLOY.AzureServiceBus/README.md

 > [!IMPORTANT]
-> GitHub TAG utilizada no vídeo do YouTube
+> Git TAG utilizada no vídeo do YouTube
 >
 > 2025.05.19